Health and Physical Education

 The Senior School

-As a department we also offer an alternative senior course entitled Sports Leadership.
-This course offers students NCEA credits through a mixture of unit standards and achievement standards through a range of outdoor education activities.
-Students enrolled in this course are also given a range of opportunities to demonstrate and develop leadership skills.
+As a department we also offer Sports Leadership.
+The course is multi level and offers students NCEA credits through a mixture of unit standards and achievement standards through a range of activities.
+Students enrolled in his course are given a range of opportunities to demonstrate and develop leadership skills, improve their physical fitness and to enhance their outdoor education knowledge and skills.